cibmlab/cibmlab.github.io/_pages/home.md

 permalink: /
 ---

-Our research begins with observing molecular, anatomical, or physiological recordings of brain cells.
+Our research typically begins with observing molecular, anatomical, or physiological recordings of brain cells.
 We develop methods to analyze these rich datasets and theorize about their implications.
-Sometimes, analysis takes a life of its own and we try to follow it fearlessly to navigate the brain jungle.
+Sometimes, analysis takes a life of its own.
+We try to follow it fearlessly to navigate the brain jungle.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >